jr69ss/documentation/docs/install.md

 There are a few scenarios where it is necessary to make files on the host file system available to the collector.

-In the example above, `/etc/elastiflow/maxmind` on the host's filesystem is mapped into the same path within the container.
-After downloading the `GeoLite2-City` and `GeoLite2-ASN` maxmind databases from the Maxmind website, they can be placed at this location on the host's filesystem and will be able to be accessed by the collector within the container.
+In the example above, `/etc/elastiflow` on the host's filesystem is mapped into the same path within the container.
+After downloading the `GeoLite2-City` and `GeoLite2-ASN` maxmind databases from the Maxmind website, they can be placed at `/etc/elastiflow/maxmind` on the host's filesystem and will be able to be accessed by the collector within the container.

 > NOTE!
 It is also possible to build a new container, adding additional files as needed.
 This may the best choice if running the container in a dynamically orchestrated environment (e.g. running in Kubernetes).
 However for an instance dedicated to a specific host, using bind mounted volumes can be very convenient.